Party discipline: Typology

 In order to maintain party discipline, given political parties usually appoint a party whip whose primary task it is to maintain party discipline and to ensure the given party members support the party on the floor of the legislature.
 In liberal democracies, party discipline commonly refers to the control that party leaders have over their caucus members in the legislature.
 Party discipline is important for all systems of government that allow parties to hold political power, as it can often be a determining factor in both the practical functionality of the government, as well as the efficient function of legitimate political process.
 Parliamentary groups can have discipline analogous to party discipline.

 Breaking party discipline in both formal and informal settings may result in a number of consequences.
 Punishment for members who break party discipline largely varies on a case-to-case basis, but members may find themselves in a variety of positions from being internally demoted in the party to being expelled from the party itself.
 This results in there often being immense pressure for parliamentarians to compromise their beliefs if they conflict with the policy or decision that has been made by the parties leadership.

 In order to maintain strict discipline and discourage behaviour such as floor crossing, which entails the given member leaving the party to join another caucus in the legislature, parties often offer a number of incentives to loyal members.
 These incentives also greatly vary on a case-to-case basis; examples include financial incentives and internal promotion within the party.
 There are, however, occasions in which members of a party are granted a conscience vote or free vote, in which party discipline is waived, and given members are free to vote to their individual preference.

 This shared ideology is an essential and important part of party cohesion, and reinforcing the given shared ideology through methods such as party discipline is crucial to the ruling party's survival in government.

 Strong party discipline

 Party discipline tends to vary largely depending on the type of governmental system of a given country.

 In Marxism-Leninism

-In Marxist–Leninist political systems democratic centralism refers to strong party discipline with actual sanctions such as fines or expulsion from the Communist Party imposed on its members for disagreeing with the party.
+In Marxist–Leninist political systems, democratic centralism refers to strong party discipline with sanctions such as fines or expulsion from a communist party imposed on its members for disagreeing with the party.

 "It is my will to join the Communist Party of China, uphold the Party's program, observe the provisions of the Party constitution, fulfill a Party member's duties, carry out the Party's decisions, strictly observe Party discipline, guard Party secrets, be loyal to the Party, work hard, fight for communism throughout my life, be ready at all times to sacrifice my all for the Party and the people, and never betray the Party."